amdegroot/ssd.pytorch/README.md

   ```
   * Then (during training) navigate to http://localhost:8097/ (see the Train section below for training details).
 - Note: For training, we currently only support [VOC](http://host.robots.ox.ac.uk/pascal/VOC/), but are adding [COCO](http://mscoco.org/) and hopefully [ImageNet](http://www.image-net.org/) soon.
-- UPDATE: We have switched from PIL Image support to cv2 as it is more accurate and significantly faster.
+- UPDATE: We have switched from PIL Image support to cv2.
+The plan is to create a branch that uses PIL as well.

 ## Datasets
 To make things easy, we provide a simple VOC dataset loader that enherits `torch.utils.data.Dataset` making it fully compatible with the `torchvision.datasets` [API](http://pytorch.org/docs/torchvision/datasets.html).